DataDog/documentation/content/en/security/application_security/threats/attacker-explorer.md

 ### Similarity overview

 Each column exists to help block with confidence and safety.
-The provided attributes are also used by ASM’s Attacker Similarity feature.
+The provided attributes are also used by ASM's Attacker Similarity feature.

 ASNs
 : Autonomous System Numbers.
 Attacks with large numbers of IP addresses might originate from the same ASN, especially when attacks originate from data centers and cloud IPs.